ealaney/IdentityLab/README.md

 When exploring Identity and Access Management concepts and software, one of the big challenges is trying to experiment with realistic scenarios and data while protecting the production environments that you want to ultimately protect.

-This lab seeks to allow the user to explore Identity and Access Management (IAM) concepts, ideas, practices, and products, using the most common infrastructure and endpoints.
-By building on top of the DetectionLab project, IdentityLab provides a Windows domain with security tools and best practices for system logging, enabling easier review of the impact of IAM products and procedures.
+This lab seeks to allow the user to explore Identity and Access Management (IAM) concepts, ideas, practices, and products, using the most common infrastructure and endpoint types.
+Providing a hands-on approach instead of a theoretical one has always worked better for me, and I hope it does for you too.

-Using the BadBlood toolkit, it is possible to populate the Active Directory domain with test data.
-This can aid in IAM experiments that target Active Directory and Windows.

 ## Products